imixs/imixs-workflow/src/site/markdown/engine/metrics.md

 	application_transactions_total 5.0

 The Document and Workflow metrics are shown here.
-Each metric provides a set of tags defining the method and additional metadata like the WorklfowVersion or the current workflow event processed by the Imixs-Workflow Engine.
+Each metric provides a set of tags defining the method and additional metadata like the WorkflowVersion or the current workflow event processed by the Imixs-Workflow Engine.

 ## Anonymised Metrics